 Those with mild substance abuse issues can be treated successfully in an outpatient program.
-Some with more severe addictions are best treated in higher levels of care such as residential or partial hospitalization programs.
+Some with more severe addictions are best treated in higher levels of care such as residential rehab or partial hospitalization program.
 They may still take advantage of outpatient programs after graduation from an inpatient stay.

 Outpatient treatment is the most flexible solution for people who have a stable living environment and are motivated to change.
 When appropriate, outpatient programs help stable, well-functioning individuals to maintain their lifestyle while seeking improvement through addiction treatment programs.